rennancockles/Weblogger/README.md

 # WebLogger

 Weblogger is a keylogger that only records keystrokes when a browser is open and active.
-Weblogger saves a hidden log file in the %USERPROFILE% directory, and when it hits MAX_DATA_LEN (default: 500 chars), an email is sent with the current log.
+Weblogger saves a hidden log file in the %USERPROFILE% directory (HOME in linux), and when it hits MAX_DATA_LEN (default: 500 chars), an email is sent with the current log.
 When Weblogger stops, an email is sent with the current log and the log file is deleted leaving no traces.